 United States

-The United States is attempting to reform its carbon credits market and instil more corporate support in order to facilitate its growth.
-The government recently released a 12-page policy document dictating that carbon credit projects must show clear reductions, avoid harming local communities, and ask companies to consider decarbonising before purchasing credits.
+The United States is attempting to reform its carbon credits market and instill more corporate support in order to facilitate its growth.
+The government recently released a 12-page policy document dictating that carbon credit projects must show clear reductions, avoid harming local communities, and ask companies to consider decarbonizing before purchasing credits.
 The policy is aimed at engendering trust in the carbon credits market and to make it more resistant to criticism.

 The North American carbon credit market, which encompasses both the United States and Canada, was valued at USD $16.3 billion in 2023.
 There has been a steady increase in demand for carbon credits thanks to the popularity of corporate sustainability and net zero ambitions.